anirudh240/goschedule/README.md

 - The difference between concurrency and parallelism
 - How Docker containerization works
 - How HTTP APIs are structured and how JSON bridges different systems

+## AIM
+This project is an attempt to build a simplified version of what volcano does under the hood

 ## Features